 About the Conference

-We are excited to have such a diverse and multi-disciplinary group of professionals from all over the state joining us.
+We are excited to have had such a diverse and multi-disciplinary group of professionals from all over the state join us.
 It is our sincerest hope that through active participation in workshop sessions, networking, and robust discussion that each conference participant will grow in their knowledge of effective child abuse prevention strategies and protective factors that strengthen families.
-Throughout the conference, we will be hearing from national and statewide experts with talks focusing on one of these areas: Getting to Equitable and Anti-Racist Practice, Elevating Family and Youth Voice, Supporting Workforce Care, Collecting and Leveraging Data, Highlighting the Importance of Male Involvement, Working Together to Maximize Resources, Innovation Space, and Policy.
+Throughout the conference, we heard from national and statewide experts with talks focusing on one of these areas: Getting to Equitable and Anti-Racist Practice, Elevating Family and Youth Voice, Supporting Workforce Care, Collecting and Leveraging Data, Highlighting the Importance of Male Involvement, Working Together to Maximize Resources, Innovation Space, and Policy.

 The COVID-19 pandemic has changed how we approach and do our work, and it has left many of us tired for so many different reasons.
-We hope that this conference will bring you new ideas and new energy for Flourishing in Times of Change.
-We invite you to register now and join us in September as we work together to make our state the best place possible for our children and families.
+We hope that this conference brought you new ideas and new energy for Flourishing in Times of Change.

-The Strengthening Colorado Families and Communities Conference is brought to you in partnership by the Colorado Department of Human Services and Illuminate Colorado.
+The Strengthening Colorado Families and Communities Conference is brought to you in partnership by the Colorado Department of Early Childhood, the Colorado Department of Human Services and Illuminate Colorado.

 Frequently Asked Questions